 Is this course right for me?

 This course covers the principles of written argument.
-It focuses on rhetorical modes and shows how you can use them to construct, for example, journal articles and thesis chapters.
+It focuses on rhetorical modes and shows how you can use them - or help others to use them - for journal articles and thesis chapters.

 This workshop includes: